vohi/minicoin/README.md

 This will download the virtual machine image if needed, boot up the machine, and run provisioning actions.

-*Warning:* Note that running

-`$ vagrant up`

-without any machine names will bring up all machines, which involves downloading several dozen GB of base boxes.
-You probably don't want that.
+*Note:* Running just `$ vagrant up` is not possible, as this would bring up all machines, downloading several dozen GB of base box images, and possibly killing the host.

 * Stopping all Windows machine